 This motherboard supports the latest PCle 2.0 device for twice the current speed and bandwidth.
-This enhances system performance while still providing backward compatibility to PCle 1.0 devices.
+This enhances system performance while still providing backward compatibility to PCIe 1.0 devices.

-Native DDR2 1066 memory support 2005
+Native DDR2 1066 memory support

 To attain top performance, ASUS engineers have successfully unleashed the true potential of DDR2 memory.
-While in DDR2 1066 mode, ASUS's exclusive technology offers a choice of FSB 1333, providing great performance for 3D graphics and other memory demanding applications.
-See page 2-19 for details.
+See page 2-14 for details.

-Dual-channel DDR2 800 memory support
+Dual-channel DDR2 800 memory support 2800

 The motherboard supports DDR2 memory that features data transfer rates of 800/667 MHz to meet the higher bandwidth requirements of the latest 3D graphics. multimedia, and Internet applications.
 The dual-channel DDR2 architecture doubles the bandwidth of your system memory to boost system performance. eliminating bottlenecks with peak bandwidths of up to 12.8 GB/s.
 Furthermore, this motherboard does not restrict the memory size across two channels.
 Users may install different memory size DIMMs into the two channels and enjoy dual-channel and single-channel functions at the same time.
 This new feature optimizes the use of available memory size.
-See page 2-19 for details.
+See page 2-14 for details.